IyesGames/minewars/doc/src/tech/dataformat-spectator.md

 The first checksum covers:
  - the remainder of the file header, incl. the following 2 checksums
- - the header part of the initialization sequence: everything until the city and map data
+ - the header part of the Initialization Sequence

 The second checksum covers:
- - the data payload of the initialization sequence: list of cities and map data
+ - the data of the Initialization Sequence (everything after the header)

 The third checksum covers:
  - all the frames data